chromium/chromium/docs/mac_arm64.md

 configuration is covered by a [main waterfall bot](https://ci.chromium.org/p/chromium/builders/ci/mac-arm64-on-arm64-rel).

-Checking out and building (with goma too) should just work.
+Checking out and building (with reclient too) should just work.
 You should be able to run `fetch chromium` normally, and then build, using `gn`, `ninja` etc like normal.